open-education-polito/fare-invenio-framework/docs/Backup_and_restore_FARE.md

 - `curl -X DELETE "localhost:9200/records-record-v1.0.0-<timestamp>?pretty"` (where `<timestamp>` is the one of the index)

 ## 3. Files
-The files are saved in the container `fare-invenio_web-ui_1` in the directory `/opt/invenio/instance/data/` to make the backup of the files, you have to specify the shared volume in the `docker-compose.full.yml` file, at the `web-ui` section.
+The files are saved in the container `fare-invenio_web-ui_1` in the directory `/opt/invenio/instance/data/` to make the backup of the files just run a `docker cp <src> <dest>` command, to copy the files from the container to the host.

 ## 4. Scripts